Covid-19 Antigen saliva kit

 The kits are very simple to use.
 You have to hawk a bit to get mucus and saliva on the tongue.
 Collect the sample is then collected with the swab.
 Add the buffer liquid to the plastic tube, and then insert the swab and rotate for two minutes.
 Press the liquid out of the swab against the inside of the tube and dispose of it according to biohazard waste treatment practices.

 Wait fifteen minutes and then interpret the test results.

 Reading the results

 After 15 minutes, read the results.
 Positive results are indicated by a colored line next to the “T”.
 The control line “C” must always be visible for the test to be considered valid.

 Positive results indicate the presence of viral antigens, but a clinical correlation with the patient’s history and other diagnostic information are necessary to determine the status of the infection.

-A negative result should be treated as presumptive and does not rule out SARS-CoV-2 infection.
+A negative result should be treated as presumptive and does not rule out Covid-19 infection.
 It should not be used as the sole basis for determining treatment or clinical decisions.
 Negative results should be confirmed with a molecular assay if necessary for patient management.